nano-sketch/move/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

-## Reporting a Vulnerability
+## reporting a vuln

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+to report a vuln please contact us or make an issue explaining in detail the vulnerability there might be minor issues which we know but if the vuln is big enough to break the whole site please let us know.